MaskoFortwana/CyberArk-WebConnect/docs/api-documentation.md

-# ChromeConnect API Documentation
+# WebConnect API Documentation

-This documentation provides comprehensive reference information for developers integrating with or extending ChromeConnect.
+This documentation provides comprehensive reference information for developers integrating with or extending WebConnect.
 It covers all public APIs, classes, methods, events, and configuration options with detailed examples and usage guidelines.

 ## 📋 Table of Contents